 The types of district-level variables that can be used either as explicit or implicit stratifiers include region (defined by the seven FNS regions), enrollment size class, a measure of poverty status defined by the percent of students eligible for free/reduced price lunch, minority status defined by the percent of non-white students served by the SFA, type of locale (e.g., central city, suburban, town, rural), and instructional level of schools served by the SFA (e.g., elementary schools only, secondary schools only, or both).
 Since many of these characteristics are related, it will not be necessary to employ all of them in stratification to account for the variation in SFAs.
 Thus, we propose to define explicit sampling strata based on three primary variables: SFA enrollment size, type of locale, and poverty status.
 Note that since type-of-locale will not be available for SFAs that are not matched to LEAs in the CCD file, all non-matched cases will be placed in a single type-of-locale category for sampling purposes.
 The remaining variables will be used as possible implicit stratifiers (i.e., sorting variables) to ensure appropriate dispersion and representation in the sample.
 A stratified sample of 1,765 SFAs will be allocated to the strata in rough proportion to the aggregate square root of the enrollment of SFAs in the stratum.
-Such an allocation gives large SFAs relatively higher selection probabilities than smaller ones, and is expected to provide acceptable sampling precision for both prevalence estimates (e.g., the proportion of SFAs with a specified characteristic) and numeric measures correlated with enrollment (e.g., the number of students in SFAs with access to various food services or programs).
+Such an allocation gives large SFAs relatively higher selection probabilities than smaller ones and is expected to provide acceptable sampling precision for both prevalence estimates (e.g., the proportion of SFAs with a specified characteristic) and numeric measures correlated with enrollment (e.g., the number of students in SFAs with access to various food services or programs).
 Prior to sample selection, SFAs in the sampling frame will be sorted by characteristics such as region (the seven FNS regions) and/or minority status to induce additional implicit stratification.
 Within each primary stratum defined by size class, type of locale, and poverty status, SFAs will be selected systematically at rates that are roughly proportional to the mean of the square root of the enrollment of the SFAs in the stratum..
 Assuming an overall response rate of 85 percent, the initial sample of approximately 1,765 SFAs will yield about 1,500 completed questionnaires.
 Table B3 summarizes the proposed sample allocation and the expected sample yields by SFA enrollment size and poverty level.

 Table B3.
 Proposed sample sizes for the SFA survey